 - Your current bank account details.

-- Your nationality and residency status.
+- Nationality and residency status.

-- Your bate of Birth.
+- Your date of Birth.

 - Limited company details (including name and company number).